Ivyrch/Ivyrch/README.md

 ### Hello!!
 <p> My name is Ivy, and I am a web developer student.
 I love learning new tecnologies and meet new people.
-I use this space so I can post some of my progress while studying and also with the goal of improv everyday a little bit in this huge world of technology! :grin:
+I use this space to post some of my progress while studying and also with the goal of improv everyday a little bit in this huge world of technology! :grin:

 <br>